benruth/openware/README.md

 * only German atm. (sorry) But most of the functions should be self-explanatory

 # Installation
-Download denome2.7z from the release-Directory.<br>
+Download denome2.7z from the release-Directory (https://github.com/benruth/openware/raw/master/release/denome2.7z).<br>
 Extract denome2.exe from denome2.7z to wherever you want.<br>
 If necessary you may also need to install the lastest MS Visual C++ Redistributable-Package for Visual Studio 2017 https://aka.ms/vs/16/release/vc_redist.x64.exe